Top tips on how to apply for the new series of BBC’s Wanted Down Under if you’re planning a move to Australia or New Zealand

 About the BBC TV Programme Wanted Down Under

-Just in case you’re not familiar, Wanted Down Under is a BBC TV programme that offers families thinking of leaving the UK to move to Australia or New Zealand a chance of a trial period and a taste of what to expect.
+Just in case you’re not familiar, Wanted Down Under is a BBC TV programme that offers families thinking of leaving the UK to move to Australia or New Zealand a chance for a trial period and a taste of what to expect.

 The show follows a family as they take a break in their intended region of Australia or New Zealand.
 They get to look at everything from housing, schooling, job prospects and even the smaller details such as the price of a banana.
 From these experiences, the family can make an informed choice on whether a move is right for them and also if it is financially viable.